PeterPawn/decoder/README.md

 ## Provided files:

-<span style="color:red">YOU SHOULD REALLY USE THE C PROGRAM (see below), IF YOUR MAIN INTEREST ISN'T ADDITIONAL RESEARCH.</span>
+YOU SHOULD REALLY USE THE C PROGRAM (see below), IF YOUR MAIN INTEREST ISN'T ADDITIONAL RESEARCH.

 There are some shell scripts (in the ```scripts``` subfolder), which may be used on any device with a POSIX-compatible shell interpreter and an ```OpenSSL``` (CLI) binary, which supports AES-256 decryption and MD5 digests.

 These files are intended to show the principles, how AVM's encryption works and their usage in a 'production environment' should be limited to situations, where no binary ```decoder``` utility is available (and also can't be built with small efforts).

 But I expect, the most users will be interested in the C version, which can be found in the ```src``` subfolder.
-It uses the Nettle implementation (https://www.lysator.liu.se/~nisse/nettle/) for AES-256 and MD5 and creates a statically linked binary.
+It uses the Nettle implementation (<https://www.lysator.liu.se/~nisse/nettle/>) for AES-256 and MD5 and creates a statically linked binary.
 This binary file has only to be copied to the target system and doesn't need any other file(s) - beside the data to be handled.

 Compared to the shell scripts, the compiled version is lightning fast and the 'complete' binary with all applets provides some additional features not present as shell script.